ethereum/go-ethereum/README.md

 Contribution
 ============

-If you'd like to contribute to Ethereum Go please fork, fix, commit and send a pull request.
+If you'd like to contribute to Eth please fork, fix, commit and send a pull request.
 Commits who do not comply with the coding standards are ignored.
+If you send pull requests make absolute sure that you commit on the `develop` branch and that you do not merge to master.
+Commits that are directly based on master are simply ignored.

+To make life easier try [git flow](http://nvie.com/posts/a-successful-git-branching-model/) it sets this all up and streamlines your work flow.

 Coding standards
 ================